How To Choose a Pest Control Company

 - Use a combination of biological, cultural, physical, and mechanical controls to manage the pest problem.

-- Use chemical controls only when absolutely necessary, and always with other techniques for effective long-term pest management.
+- Employ chemical controls only when required, and always with other solutions for effective long-term pest management.